ICT-Owls/ICT-Owls.github.io/tryit.md

 | amy@owlsport.se    | Amy McMillan     |
 | amina@owlsport.se  | Amina Negassi    |
 | marco@owlsport.se  | Marco Dahl       |

-### What to try

-Sign in with one of the above accounts and try creating an event with some of the other accounts invited.
-Try opening the event and requesting carpooling.
-Then sign into different accounts to see what options become available to them.
-Currently you unfortunately cannot invite more users *after* creating the event, so be sure to invite people from the start..

 ## Keep in mind